Generic name: diazepam rectal [ dye-AZ-e-pam ]

-Diazepam rectal is used to treat occasionally increased seizures (cluster seizures) in people with epilepsy who also routinely take other anti-convulsants.
-Diazepam rectal is not for long-term daily use to prevent seizures.
+Diastat Pediatric (for use in the rectum) is used to treat occasionally increased seizures (cluster seizures) in people with epilepsy who also take other seizure medicines.
+This medicine is not for long-term daily use to prevent seizures.

-Not all types of seizures can be treated with diazepam rectal.
-If you are a patient caregiver, do not give this medication unless you know how to recognize the symptoms of a seizure episode that should be treated with diazepam rectal.
+This medicine is not for all types of seizures.
+If you are a caregiver, do not give this medicine unless you know how to recognize a seizure that should be treated with Diastat Pediatric.

-You should not receive this medicine if you are allergic to diazepam (Valium), or if you have untreated or uncontrolled narrow-angle glaucoma.
+You should not use this medicine if you are allergic to diazepam (Valium).
+You may not be able to use Diastat Pediatric if you have glaucoma.

 liver or kidney disease;

-FDA pregnancy category D. Do not start or stop taking diazepam during pregnancy without your doctor's advice.
-Diazepam may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking diazepam for seizures.
+Do not start or stop seizure medication during pregnancy without your doctor's advice.
+Diazepam may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Preventing seizures may outweigh these risks.
+Tell your doctor right away if you become pregnant.

-Not all types of seizures can be treated with diazepam rectal.
-If you are the caregiver, do not give this medication unless you know how to recognize the symptoms of a seizure episode that should be treated with diazepam rectal.
+Diastat Pediatric is not for all types of seizures.
+Do not give this medicine unless you know how to recognize the symptoms of a seizure episode that should be treated with this medicine.

-After giving diazepam rectal to another person, stay with the person for at least 4 hours and watch for changes in his or her breathing, and any side effects from the medicine.
+After giving Diastat Pediatric to another person, stay with the person for at least 4 hours.
+Watch for changes in breathing or any other side effects.

 Get emergency medical help if:

-the seizure has not stopped within 15 minutes after giving diazepam rectal;
+the seizure has not stopped within 15 minutes;

-the seizure seems to be different from the person's usual seizures;
+the seizure is different from the person's usual seizures;

-the seizures seems to be closer together or more severe than the person's usual seizures; or
+the seizures are closer together or more severe than the person's usual seizures; or

-the person has breathing problems, pale or blue-colored skin, or any other serious or unusual problems.
+the person has breathing problems, pale or blue-colored skin, or any other serious problems.

-Do not use this medication for longer than 5 days in a row without a doctor's advice.
-Contact your doctor if this medicine seems to stop working as well in treating your symptoms.
+Call your doctor if this medicine seems to stop working as well in treating seizures.

-After giving a dose of diazepam rectal, empty any leftover medicine from the syringe into a toilet and flush, or into a sink and rinse down the drain.
-Throw the empty syringe away where children and pets cannot get to it.
-Do not reuse a diazepam rectal syringe.
+After giving a dose of diazepam rectal, empty the syringe into a toilet and flush, or into a sink and rinse down the drain.
+Do not reuse the syringe.
+Throw it away where children and pets cannot get to it.

 What happens if I miss a dose?